jobjo/BonsaiStore/README.md

         item.Date.Year = 2011  && item.Date.Month = 7 @>
 ```

-##  A note on implementation ###
-The foundation of *Bonsai Store* is a prefix-tree data structure, where each level of the tree splits the items based on a particular property (index.)
-In the example above the hierarchies include *product*, *years* and *months*.
-When querying the underlying *tree* with a filter looking at for example a particular *product* in a given *year*, only a subset of the children are considered at each level.
-This allows a large set of items to be discarded at once (improving on linear complexity).
-Each node of the tree also allow efficient filtering based on ranges, for instance filtering out items with prices below a certain threshold).

 ## Next steps
 The current interface support the construction of immutable data-stores.
 A service interfaces for propagating changes between multiple clients will be introduced.